Patrick B. Burke: State Assembly

 In December 2021, Assembly Bill A6057, which was introduced by Burke, passed by both the Assembly and the Senate, and signed by the Governor.
 This bill mandated that the Commissioner of Health is to establish and implement an infection inspection audit and checklist on nursing homes.

 In July 2022, Burke announced funding that he secured for the public libraries in his district.
 The funding was used to update the exterior of libraries, update reading materials, and purchase new technology, such as a 3D printer and projector screen.

 In July 2022, Burke announced $1 million in funding that he secured for the West Seneca and Orchard Park School Districts.
 This money is to be used to improve the schools overall safety.

 In August 2022, Burke was named chair of the Great Lakes Watershed Task Force.
 This task force was created by Assembly Speaker Carl E. Heastie.

 In September 2022, Burke announced funds secured in the amount of $160,000 for the Lackawanna Fire Department.
 Announced at Lackawanna Fire Station #3, this funding is to be used to purchase a second set of gear, commonly referred to as turnout gear for all Lackawanna Firefighters.

+In January 2024, Burke was named chair of the Standing Committee on Cities in the NYS Assembly.

 Controversies

-In November 2021, Burke announced that he was drafting a bill that would give health insurance companies the option to deny healthcare coverage to unvaccinated people for any COVID-19-related treatments.The bill was deemed highly controversial by multiple elected officials.
+In November 2021, Burke announced that he was drafting a bill that would give health insurance companies the option to deny healthcare coverage to unvaccinated people for any COVID-19-related treatments.
+The bill was deemed highly controversial by multiple elected officials.

 In May 2022, former Burke staffers came out against him, saying that they were fired after calling on Burke to speak out against the 2022 Buffalo shooting.
-Burke's former director of community relations said that Burke had stated "I’m not giving up my seat for this issue".
+Burke's former director of community relations said that Burke had stated "I'm not giving up my seat for this issue".
 Burke called the comments "bizarre, offensive, and completely off base".